GregoryBWilson/Movies-ETL/README.md

 I didn't get the 6052 number that was listed as the expected outcome of the refactoring.
 I did however identify that of the 6075 that were cleaned I could add to the code to get the number down by 18 i.e. 17 nulls and 1 automated outlier.
 In order to resolve the remaining 6 I would need to review the identified rows to see why they remained and either add to or modify the existing code.

-I understand that the challenge process had to be scripted, but my recommendation to Britta would be of me to walk through my original code and in order extract code into new function, like the one presented in the challenge, that way each and every step could be verfiy.
+I understand that the challenge process had to be scripted, but my recommendation to Britta would be for me to walk through my original code and in order extract code into new functions, like the one presented in the challenge, that way each and every step could be verfied.

-It can be seen in section 3 above that a lot of the data resolution has not been completed in the automation - most of that required manual intervention - however it could be added now if we believe (for example) that the Kaggle data will always be better than Wikipedia.
-Bottom-line,  the ETL process is a much needed process that requires a great deal of thought to do correctly and Amazing Prime should protect their investment by making sure they have the right people on thegit stat job.
+It can be seen in section 3 above that a lot of the data resolution has not been completed in the automation - most of that required manual intervention - however, it could be added now if we believe (for example) that the Kaggle data will always be better than Wikipedia.
+Bottom-line,  the ETL process is a much needed process that requires a great deal of thought to do correctly and Amazing Prime should protect their investment by making sure they have the right people on the job.